Appointments System "Living with Covid"

 Practice Nurse Appointments

 Appointments may be made via reception for ear syringing, cervical smears, tetanus, flu, pneumonia or vitamin B12 injections, holiday injections and advice, blood tests, dressings and general health checks.
-Jane Hickling, practice nurse, can also prescribe medications.
+Jane Hickling and Karen Venables, advanced nurse practitioners, can also prescribe medications.

 Telephone: 01707 321 500

-There is always a doctor on call from the Practice for emergencies during surgery times At other times the rota is shared with local GPs.
+There is always a duty doctor allocated during surgery times for urgent requirements.
+At other times the rota is shared with local GPs.
 The number to call is always 01707 321 500

-If you have an injury which may require stitches or an X-ray, please go directly to the Accident Department at QE11 Hospital.
+If you have an injury which may require stitches or an X-ray, please go directly to the QEII Urgent Care Centre or A&E department at Lister Hospital

 The practice is equipped to treat minor injuries like small cuts and joint sprains.
 If the injury is more severe or may involve a broken bone then you should attend the local minor injuries unit at the Urgent Care Centre, Howlands.